The Making of a Best-selling Mystery Author

 She also wrote features and essays as a free-lance journalist, edited medical texts, published several articles, and wrote a doctoral dissertation in the field of linguistics.

-Edith is active in Sisters in Crime, serving as the President of the New England chapter, and is a member of Mystery Writers of America.
-She is also a long-time member of the Society of Friends (Quaker) and the recent past Clerk of Amesbury Friends Meeting.
+Edith is active in Sisters in Crime, and is a member of Mystery Writers of America.
+She is also a long-time member of the Society of Friends (Quaker) and a past Clerk of Amesbury Friends Meeting.
 Her art story was featured in the National Endowment for the Arts 50th anniversary celebration.

 Preston and Cristabel (above) and the late Birdy (below) rose to celebrity status after being featured in Edith’s mystery novels.
 Preston was the farm cat in the Local Food mysteries.
 Cristabel, the kitchen cat of the Quaker Midwife series, and Birdy, the star of the Country Store mysteries.